Print This Page

 - Sharpen hoes, pruning tools and mower blades.

 - Add compost and top-dressing mulch to all bare soil areas.
-Also add to any unhealthy looking plants, but do not pile on the bases of plants.
+Also add to any unhealthy looking plants.

 - Turn the compost pile regularly.
 Add moisture during dry weather.